Table of contents

 - Google Workspace Business Plus accounts let you store up to 5 TB of files in the cloud.

 - Google Workspace Enterprise users can use as much storage as they need.
-Initially, each account has 5 TB, but storage can be extended indefinitely upon the client’s request.
+Initially, each account has 5 TB, but storage can be extended indefinitely upon how much storage the client is requesting.

-More space means easy access to all documents, projects, backups, and other files from any device connected to the Internet.
+More space means easy access to all documents, projects, backups, apps script, Google Calendar, Google Photos and other files from any device connected to the Internet.

 More space is not the only advantage of the business version of Google Drive.
-Google Workspace is a service that maximises collective productivity and facilitates collaboration.
+Google Workspace is a service that maximises collective productivity and facilitates collaboration through Google apps like Google Docs, Sheets, Slides, Google Chat or Google Sites.
 Therefore, the professional edition of Google Drive gives teams a unique space for teamwork – Shared drives.

 Files stored on Shared drives do not have a single owner as it is a space for multiple users to collaborate.
 After creating a Shared drive, all you need to do is set up access permissions for your colleagues to work freely on files and safely store the results of joint work.
 Shared drives have many practical uses as they offer:

 - Access to files even after an employee has left.
-Typically, when one of the employees leaves a company, their accounts get deleted.
+Typically, when one of the employees leaves a company, their Google Workspace account get deleted.
 If you forget to change the owner of the files, you lose them irretrievably.
 Team drives help the company keep the data – if any user is removed from the shared space, the files they created will stay in place.

 - Improved sharing rules – each team member sees the same disk content, but not everyone must have the ability to edit or comment on files.
 It is possible to give users different permission levels based on their roles.